byu-cs-236-classroom-templates/project-3/README.md

     - `select_eq_lit` (moderate), and
     - `union` (easy).
 1. You must add to the `Interpreter` class in `src/project3/interpreter.py` attributes to represent, or implement, a relational database.
 A relational database is just a named collection of relations (see [QUERIES_INTERP.md](docs/QUERIES_INTERP.md))
 1. You must interpret a Datalog program with relational algebra by implementing the following in the `Interpreter` class in `src/project3/interpreter.py`.
-The other functions will be implemented is later projects.
+The other functions will be implemented in later projects.
 See [QUERIES_INTERP.md](docs/QUERIES_INTERP.md) for details on each of the required to implement function as well as the docstrings defined for those functions.
-You are encouraged to **_"do the math"_** and write positive for the required to implement functions.
     - `eval_schemes`
     - `eval_facts`
     - `eval_queries`
+1. You must do [input partition](#input-partitioning) to write tests for `eval_queries`.
+After you **do the math** to find input for each of the partitions, then you may use AI to generate the code for the actual tests.
+We suggest that you use a parameterized test.
 1. Your code must not report any issues with the following code quality tool run in the integrated `vscode` terminal from the root of the project directory: `pre-commit run --all-files`.
 This tool includes _type checking_ so your solution requires type annotations.

 Consider using a branch as you work on your submission so that you can `commit` your work from time to time.
 Once everything is working, and the auto-grader tests are passing, then you can `merge` your work into your master branch and push it to your GitHub repository.
 Ask your favorite AI for help learning how to use Git branches for feature development.